Agency Theory, Game Theory, and Procurement Cost Avoidance

 An agency relationship is created when a person (the principal) authorizes another person (the agent) to act on their behalf.

-Then the firm is viewed as a set of contracts between these self-interested actors seeking maximization of their own personal (economic) gain.
+Then, the firm is viewed as a set of contracts between self-interested actors seeking to maximize their personal (economic) gain.

 The Agency Theory